 Selecting the best payroll software for your situation is vital to ensure you’re complying with legal and regulatory requirements and paying your employees the correct amount.
 In this ADP TotalSource payroll review, we take a closer look at the company’s payroll software to help you decide whether it’s the right option for your needs.

 Unfortunately, ADP doesn’t openly advertise the prices of its payroll software.
 This means that you will have to reach out to the team for a custom quote.

 However, it does provide information about the different subscription options.
 There are four plans designed for small businesses with between one and 49 employees and four plans for larger companies.

-The Complete Payroll and HR Plus package comes with all payroll tools plus basic HR tools, including an integrated HelpDesk, training and toolkits, and more.
+The Complete Payroll and HR Plus package comes with all payroll tools, plus basic HR tools, including an integrated HelpDesk, training and toolkits along with other useful functions.
 Finally, an HR Pro subscription adds even more advanced HR tools, including employer and employee training and sexual harassment prevention training.

 On top of this, all small-business plans come with three months for free if you meet certain criteria.

 Larger businesses can access ADP payroll software through one of the four ADP Workforce Now packages, or through the ADP TotalSource program.
 Once again, though, prices for these aren’t openly advertised, which means that you will have to contact the sales team for a custom quote.

 ADP TotalSource: Features

 If you decide to use ADP TotalSource or any of ADP’s other payroll solutions, you will benefit from a range of advanced features.

 ADP’s payroll software includes powerful tax tracking and processing features that streamline the entire process.
 When an employee’s details are entered into the system, the appropriate amount of tax will be automatically calculated.